tldr-pages/tldr/pages/common/brew-cask.md

 # brew cask

 > Package manager for macOS applications distributed as binaries.
-> This command has been deprreciated from upstream and it is replaced by `brew --cask` flag.
+> This command has been depreciated from upstream and it is replaced by `brew --cask` flag.
 > More information: <https://github.com/Homebrew/homebrew-cask>.

 - Search for formulas and casks: